 Caldecott Broadcast Centre Land Sale: A Real Estate Agent's Opinions

 Over the last few years, there are seldom any new land sales for landed housing.
-Just this year, the sale of Caldecott Broadcast Centre has made the news as media broadcasting giant, Mediacorp moved from its broadcasting hub for more than six decades, and only moving in 2015 to its current location in Mediapolis.
+Just this year, the sale of Caldecott Broadcast Centre has made the news as media broadcasting giant, Mediacorp moved from its broadcasting hub for more than six decades, to its current location at Mediapolis in 2015.

 Now, the 7 Hectare (752,015 sqft) land sits quietly among the existing landed properties.
 What can be done for it now?